mongodb/docs/source/reference/replica-configuration.rst

-   When this value is "``true``", the node is hidden and will not be displayed in the output of :js:func:`db.isMaster()` or :mongodb:command:`isMaster`.
+   When this value is "``true``", the node is hidden and will not be displayed in the output of :js:func:`db.isMaster()` or :mongodb:dbcommand:`isMaster`.
 This prevents read operations (i.e. queries) from ever reaching this host by way of secondary :term:`read preference`.